Dynamic Scheduling of a Multiclass Queue in the Halfin-Whitt Regime: A Computational Approach for High-Dimensional Problems: Computational benchmarks (for the pre-limit model)

-\textbf{Computational Method.} To numerically solve the Bellman equation, we consider a temporal discretization of Equation (\ref{eqn_hjb_mdp2}).
-Given a partition of the time interval $[0,T]$: $0 < t_{0} < t_{1} < \ldots < t_{N} = T$, we let $\Delta t_{n} = t_{n} - t_{n-1}$ and for simplicity set $\Delta t_{n} = T/N$ for $n = 1,\ldots,N$.
-Then we use the Euler method (see \citet{atkinson1991introduction}) as follows: For $n = 1, \ldots, N$ and $x \in \mathbb{Z}_{+}^{K}$ We define an auxiliary function $f(t_n,x)$ to denote the right-hand side of Equation (\ref{discrete_picard}) and use Algorithm \ref{algorithm_forward_euler1} to recursively solve the value function for $n = 0,1,\ldots, N-1$. \textbf{Discretization step-size.} To ensure a close approximation of the continuous-time formulation by our discretization, we seek to ensure that $\Delta t_{n}$ is sufficiently small so that the probability of two or more arrivals during an interval of length $\Delta t_{n}$ is negligible, i.e., $o(t_{n})$.
+We define an auxiliary function $f(t_n,x)$ to denote the right-hand side of Equation (\ref{discrete_picard}) and use Algorithm \ref{algorithm_forward_euler1} to recursively solve the value function for $n = 0,1,\ldots, N-1$. \textbf{Discretization step-size.} To ensure a close approximation of the continuous-time formulation by our discretization, we seek to ensure that $\Delta t_{n}$ is sufficiently small so that the probability of two or more arrivals during an interval of length $\Delta t_{n}$ is negligible, i.e., $o(t_{n})$.
 Similarly, we also want to ensure the probability of more than one service completion over such an interval is negligible.
 In doing so, we focus on the peak staffing level and assume all agents are busy.
 Ultimately, we set $\Delta t_{n} = 0.1$ seconds, for which the probability of more than one arrival or service completion is negligible, as shown in Table \ref{prob_arrivals}.
 Therefore, given $T = 17$ hours and $\Delta t_{n} = T/N$, the number of intervals is $N = 612,000.$ With our choice of $\Delta t_{n} = 0.1$ seconds, it takes about 6 days to solve the 3-dimensional test problems on a computer equipped with an AMD EPYC 7502 32c/64t CPU with 80 GB RAM using OpenMP to enable parallelization on the multicore CPU.
 Although one may consider an even smaller $\Delta t_{n}$, that would be even more time-consuming\footnote{Storing the optimal policy for every 0.1 seconds using double-precision floating-point numbers requires approximately 11 TB of storage space.
 In addition, simulating the pre-limit problem with optimal policies saved at 0.1-second intervals is not feasible due to memory constraints.
 Thus, we use OpenMP to parallelize our simulation code across 10 CPU cores and allocate 500 GB of memory to simulate the pre-limit system with optimal policies saved at one-minute intervals.}. \textbf{Truncating the state space.} For computational feasibility, we truncate the state space by replacing it with $S_{\bar{x}}$ defined as follows:

 To define the behavior of the Markov chain at the boundary states, we modify the transition rate matrix $Q^{u}$.
 To be specific, when $K = 2$, we define the vertical boundary of the state space as $E_{1} = \{(\bar{x}_{1}, x_{2}): 0 \leq x_{2} < \bar{x}_{2}\}$.
 Similarly, we define the horizontal boundary of the state space as $E_{2} = \{(x_{1}, \bar{x}_{2}): 0 \leq x_{1} < \bar{x}_{1}\}$ as shown in Figure \ref{state_space}.